-A typical tree produces several hundred kilograms of cork at each harvesting and will survive for many generations.
-The bark is stripped off the tree in sections by highly skilled men using special axes, a traditional manual skill that dates back many hundreds of years.
+A typical cork oak tree produces several hundred kilograms of cork at each harvesting and will survive for hundreds of years.
+Now, that’s sustainable!
+The bark is stripped off the tree in sections by skilled farmers using traditional axes, a manual skill that dates back many hundreds of years.

-Cork is harvested on a sustainable basis and the stripping of the bark does not harm the tree in any way.
+Cork is harvested every 8-9 years and the stripping of the bark does not harm the tree in any way.
 The bark grows back completely, taking on a smoother texture after each harvest.
-A cork oak tree can be safely harvested up to 20 times during its life cycle, making cork a truly inexhaustible natural resource.
+A cork oak tree can be safely harvested UP TO 20 TIMES during its life cycle, making cork a truly inexhaustible natural resource.

 New plantations of cork oak trees are planted each year to ensure the level of cork production is maintained.
 Cork oak trees cannot be felled or removed without government authorization, which is rarely granted.